-Many are discovering that today’s life- and work-style takes them to a “time desert” where you feel you have no time, no choice, and your world is compressed.
+Many are discovering that today’s life and work-style takes them to a “time desert” where they feel they have no time, no choice, and their world is compressed.
 We can either endure the desert or look to create our own “time oases” in our lives.

 It’s the experience of where to go in order to have a sense of available time, choice, spaciousness for living, and the ability to engage with new choices and possibilities.
 We at least want to find where we have enough time to keep up with our commitments.

-To find and create our time oasis we first of all need to recognize the big time sucks that have imprisoned us in a time jail.
-Then we can breakout to more available time and choice.
+To find and create our time oasis, first of all, we need to recognize the big time sucks that have imprisoned us in a time jail.
+Then, we can break out to more available time and choice.

 Let’s begin with the time robbers that visit us.
 They come as stories that we fall into, that we believe, and that shape what we see and what we choose.
 One of these stories is that “our time is not our own.”
 We become the victim of our schedules, not the choosers of our schedules.

 Let me give you an example.
 I’ve worked with many executives who lament that they receive hundreds of emails a day.
-How on earth can they have productive time with so much demand on it.
+How on earth can they have productive time with so much demand for it?
 They can never catch up, but they must try.